venom1204/data.table_propo/_proposal.md

 ## **Commit Behavior & Identifying Problems**

-I will track commit frequency and issue resolution pace to detect any potential problems early.
+I will track commit frequency and issue resolution pace to dsetect any potential problems early.

-* ## **Warning signs that indicate a problem:**
+## **Warning signs that indicate a problem:**

   * **Sudden drop in commits** → Could indicate being stuck or a technical challenge.
 Solution: Seek help from mentors and the community.
   * **Frequent bug fixes in recent commits** → May indicate rushed or untested code.
 Solution: Improve testing before pushing commits.